SwampPear/djinn/prompts/basic_context.md

     {
         "command": "write",
         "usage": "write [START_ROW]-[START_COL] [START_ROW]-[START_COL] [FILE] [CONTENT]",
-        "description": "only used to WRITE to a file", "options": []
+        "description": "only used to WRITE to a file, uses tabs and newlines and DOES NOT write line by line", "options": [],
+        "example": "write 0-1 4-5 main.py this is some text"
     }
 ]

+DO NOT ATTEMPT TO RUN ANY FILES!!!

 # Listing the steps